sta199-sp20-002/cats/README.md

-# cats
+# Cat Lovers!
-Following the code style lecture
+Follow along with the code style lecture in class to see what happens interactively